Patcire/drone-it/README.md

 Altough the main and plain waveform of the sound is extracted from the synth internals objects, when you apply some FX the result view **is not** a fidelity representation of the actual waveform but **an artistic representation** of what effects made.

+### 5. Credits and Licensing

+Code, icons and logo by Patcire.

+Font used on logo and through the APP is "" by "".

+Everyone have permission to fork and mod the code fron this repo and use it to make their own *uncommercial* things.
+Only requirement is credit me :) Same with icons, they are free to use for no commercial projects (with credits).

+The use of the logo is not allowed.